 computer added two hexadecimal numbers and displayed them on the LED display.
 I was overjoyed.

 The 6502 processor, as shipped in 1976, ran at 1 MHz.
 With its 8 bit words and 55 instructions, it is generally

 rated at 0.1 MIPS.
-As a comparison, the laptop I am writing this on runs at 2600 MHz, has 1GB of memory,
+As a comparison, the laptop I am writing this on in 2006 runs at 2600 MHz, has 1GB of memory,

 and is rated at around 5,000 MIPS.
 Or perhaps a better comparison, the Walmart $199 special Lindows based